leoncheng57/AP-Final-Project/README.md

  - 12/31 - added ammo/missiles
  - 1/2 - tested out setting up buttons
  - 1/2 - added a way to kill monsters
+ - 1/4 - added a grid to the background

 Ideas
 =====